kenkentucky/Milestone_4/README.md

 ## Project Overview: ##

-Sensor : ESP8266 Description - We are using HTTP data transmission protocol to send the data into Database
+Sensor : ESP8266 Description - We are using HTTP data transmission protocol to send the data into Database Database : PHPMyAdmin was used as database
+Webhosting: 000Webhost was used as webhosting service to public the website and dashboard display

 ## System Architechture ##
 ![Screenshot 2023-02-19 235856](https://user-images.githubusercontent.com/117339261/219959496-45a50da8-2aa2-4586-a7d0-0d0f45121cbd.jpg)